 Dr. Arielle Schwartz, PhD is a licensed clinical psychologist, international speaker, EMDR Therapy consultant, and certified yoga instructor with a private practice in Boulder, Colorado.
 She earned her Doctorate in Clinical Psychology at Fielding Graduate University and holds a Master’s degree in Somatic Psychology through Naropa University.
 She is the author of The Complex PTSD Workbook: A Mind-Body Approach to Emotional Control and Becoming Whole (Althea Press, 2016)and EMDR Therapy and Somatic Psychology: Interventions to Enhance Embodiment in Trauma Treatment (W. W. Norton, 2018).
 She is a core teacher with The Maiberger Institute offering Advanced Workshops on topics of EMDR Therapy, Somatic Psychology, Attachment Trauma, and Chronic Pain.
 Her psychotherapy practice is called resilience informed therapy; an integrative, strength-based approach to trauma treatment.
 Learn more at www.drarielleschwartz.com

 Continuing Education Unites (CEU's)*: 12 clock hours of continuing education instruction will be awarded to independently licensed mental health professionals in the state of Minnesota holding the following licenses: LPCC, LP, LICSW and LMFT.
 The awarding of these credits are contingent upon approval by the respective state licensing agencies.
 For out of state license holders (or those not listed above) credit requirements and approvals may vary per state board regulations.
 Please save the course outline, the certificate of completion you receive from the activity and contact your state board or organization to determine specific filing requirements.
-Currently, the MN board of Psychology, Social Works, Marriage and Family Therapy and EMDRIA have approved the workshop for 12 continuing education credits.
+Currently, the MN board of Psychology, Social Works, Counseling and Marriage and Family Therapy have approved the workshop for 12 continuing education credits.
 The program is also approved to earn 12 CEUs through EMDRIA.

 * Credits listed above are for full attendance of the event on both days.